Plumsail/orgchart-docs/source/javascript-framework/methods.rst

 customFunctions.getNumberOfColumns(rootItemData, defaultColumnsNumber)
 -----------------------------------------------------------------------

 You may use this method to perform some custom logic for setting the number of columns for the root item in the compact layout dynamically.
-For example, if you need to change the default value from the “Layout” step of the configuration wizard for one of the users.
+For example, if you need to change the default value from the **Layout** step of the configuration wizard for one of the users.

 .. rubric:: Input parameters